 The SteamFast SF-375 Deluxe Canister Steam Cleaner is an easy way to clean hard floors.
 This canister-style cleaner has a 48-ounce water tank that produces up to 90 minutes of steam.
 Ideal for homes with many square feet of tile, stone, or sealed wood floors, it offers variable steam levels to treat your floors right.
 As you transition from one type of hard floor to another, adjust the steam with the controls located on the handle of the steam cleaner.
 The appliance comes equipped with 18 attachments, as well.
 However, the mop head with wet-dry cleaning pads is the ideal option for cleaning hard floors.

-This steam cleaner earned 5 stars for simple and fast assembly.
+This steam cleaner earned top marks for simple and fast assembly.
 Once the SteamFast SF-375 was ready to go, we tackled a soy sauce spill on tile and grout.
 The sponge pad appeared thick but wasn’t as absorbent as we anticipated.
 After six to eight passes on the floor, the spill disappeared.
 In total, the process took about two minutes.
-Though satisfied with the results, our tester did wish it took a little less elbow grease and ultimately gave the cleaner 3.5 stars for effectiveness.
+Though satisfied with the results, our tester did wish it took a little less elbow grease.

 The large surface area of the mop head does give you the ability to clean big rooms with fewer passes, though.
 The 17-foot power cord and 10-foot hose provide better reach than some other steam cleaners, too.
 It’s also not the noisiest model on the market, but we also wouldn’t say it’s the quietest.
 The listing says it sits at 30 decibels, which is about as loud as a ticking clock.
-We gave it 4 stars for being noticeably noisy but not disturbing to other activities.
+We consider it to be noticeably noisy but not disturbing to other activities.

 Price at time of publish: $190

-Buyers Also Love: Bissell 1806 PowerFresh Deluxe Steam Mop
+Bissell 1806 PowerFresh Deluxe Scrubbing & Sanitizing Steam Mop